MIchaelMainer/msgraph-sdk-dotnet-beta-howto/README.md

 ## Build our beta Trending API model class library

-Our msgraph-sdk-dotnet-beta solution now has the generated models included in it.
+Our msgraph-sdk-dotnet-beta solution now has the generated models included in it if you set the output path correctly when you used the code generator.
 We are only concerned with the models.
 We will ignore the generated request builders since we won't be using them.

 Now build this solution to create the Trending API model class library.